 For a linearly polarized patch antenna, if the radiating edges are located along the y-axis, the slot will be considered as a magnetic current polarized in the y-direction.
 However, a magnetic current will be polarized in the x-direction if the radiating edges are located along the x-axis.
-Since the patterns are the same in the principal planes, Ludwig's second and third definitions are compared with a 45° skew plane.
+Since the patterns are the same in the principal planes, Ludwig's 2nd and 3rd definitions are compared in a 45° skew plane.

-Numerical results of copolarization and cross-polarization radiation patterns of a rectangular patch polarized in the y- and x-directions are shown in Fig. 7(a) and (b), respectively.
-It is apparent from Fig. 7(a) that the y-polarized patch gives a lower cross-polarization level, according to Ludwig 2-II, compared with the other two definitions.
-According to Ludwig 2-I, the patch polarized in the x-direction, as shown in Fig. 7(b), has a better cross-polarization level compared with that of other definitions.
-These results are in good agreement with those shown in Table I. There is an 8 dB difference between the cross-polarization levels calculated by Ludwig 2-I and Ludwig 2-II at $\theta = 45^{\circ}$ and about 4 dB compared with Ludwig 3.
+Numerical results of co- and cross-polarization radiation patterns of a rectangular patch polarized in the y- and xdirection are shown in Figs. 7-a and 7-b, respectively.
+It is apparent from Fig. 7-a that the y-polarized patch gives a lower cross-polarization level, according to Ludwig 2-II, compared to the other two definitions.
+According to Ludwig 2-I, the patch polarized in the x-direction, as shown in Fig. 7-b, has a better cross-polarization level compared to that of other definitions.
+These results are in good agreement with those shown in Table I. There is an 8 dB difference between the cross-polarization levels calculated by Ludwig 2-I and Ludwig 2-II at $\theta = 45^{\circ}$, and about 4 dB compared to Ludwig 3.